 By bus

-Tartu Bus Station is located in the city centre, and there are direct bus connections to Tallinn and to Riga.
+Tartu Bus Station is located in the city centre, and there are direct bus connections from and to Tallinn and Riga.
 There are around 30 buses traveling between Tallinn and Tartu per day, most of which also stop at Tallinn Airport.
-Information about discounts, timetables, and bus routes within Estonia can be found at www.tpilet.ee.
-Information about international bus routes can be found at www.luxexpress.eu.
+Information about discounts, timetables, and bus routes within Estonia can be found at www.tpilet.ee. and www.luxexpress.eu.
+If you plan to use a bus operated by LuxExpress, it is cheaper to buy a ticket from their homepage or via their smartphone app (on Tpilet website a service fee of 0.65 euro cents is added to the ticket price).
+Information about the international bus routes can be also found at www.luxexpress.eu.

 The price of the bus ticket depends on the time of the purchase as well as on the demand: when the trip is booked in advance, the possibility of getting a price discount is higher.
-The highest price applies to a ticket bought on board the bus from the driver or from the customer service representative onsite.
-The timetable of local public transport buses in Tartu can be found here.
+The highest price applies to a ticket bought on board the bus from the driver or from the customer service representative on-site.
+Please note that when entering the bus, passengers with pre-purchased tickets are served first, and only then a ticket can be bought from the driver (if there are available seats).

-Tartu local transport city bus.
+Tartu local transportation city bus.
 Photo: Renee Altrov

 By plane

 Finnair operates trips between Tartu and Helsinki Airports.
 The approximate duration of a one-way flight is 45 minutes.
 The flights to Helsinki ensure connecting flights to nearly a hundred destinations worldwide.
-The exact flight schedule can be seen on the Finnair website.
-Tartu Airport is located 10 kilometers (about 6.21 mi) from the center of Tartu.
+The exact flight schedule can be seen on Finnair website.
+Tartu Airport is located 10 kilometers from the center of Tartu.
 Tartu city centre and the airport are connected by bus and taxi connections.
-More information about getting to the airport can be found on the Tartu Airport website.
+More information about arriving and leaving Tartu airport can be found on the Tartu Airport website.

-You can also travel to Tallinn Airport (about 178 km from Tartu) or to Riga Airport (about 253 km from Tartu) and continue the trip to Tartu by bus or by train (see the information above).
+You can also travel to Tallinn Airport (about 178 km from Tartu) or to Riga Airport (about 253 km from Tartu) which offer a wider selection of international flights.
+After that you can continue the trip to Tartu by bus or by train (see the information above).